amessinger/cuisine-server/README.md

 Use any editor compatible with devcontainers.
 Ideally [Microsoft Visual Studio Code](https://code.visualstudio.com/) or [Github Code Spaces](https://github.com/features/codespaces).

-If you don't want to use neither, you should be able to start `docker-compose` with `./devcontainer/docker-compose.yml` as configuration file.
-You'll be missing `yarn` which is used for managing packages which can be added by running `apk add --no-cache yarn; yarn`.
+If you don't want to use neither, you should be able to start `docker-compose` with `./devcontainer/docker-compose.yml` as configuration file, like so: `docker-compose --project-name server -f docker-compose.yml -f .devcontainer/docker-compose.yml up --build`.

+You'll be missing `yarn` which is used for managing packages which can be added by running `apk add --no-cache yarn; yarn` in a terminal in the server container.